 Replacing Single Pieces of Warped Hardwood Floor

-- Hardwood floor with warped board in the middle
+- Hardwood floor board can be replaced

 Tom P. who lives down south, who has the patience of Job, emailed me just before Christmas, 2013: